Skip to main content

 There’s no advance registration or paperwork needed before you travel.

 However, it’s worth allowing extra time for your journey.
-For example, when booking transfers and car hire or other onward travel, take into consideration that you may wait longer than normal to exit the airport.
+For example, when booking transfers, car hire or other onward travel, take into consideration that you may wait longer than normal to exit the airport.
 You may want to ensure that your car hire company doesn’t impose a penalty for late pick-up – and warn it if you’re delayed.

 For peace of mind, you can also double-check the entry requirements of your destination by checking its FCDO Foreign Travel Advice page.

-What’s the official Entry/Exit system start date?
+What’s the official Entry/Exit System start date?

 The EES will eventually fully replace passport stamping and will help the EU to more closely track whether travellers are respecting the EU’s 90/180-day rule.
 This rule means British travellers cannot stay in the Schengen area for more than 90 days in any 180-day stretch.